 There is also a lifetime billing option for a one-time amount.

 WebHostFace offers ticket, email, live chat, and phone support 24/7.
 In general, this is the best aspect of their offering and their support team is amazing.
-They are always quick to respond, very helpful, and I haven’t encountered a problem yet they couldn’t solve quickly.
-Higher-end plan customers also have premium support in line with their needs.
+They always respond quickly, are extremely helpful, and I haven’t come across a problem they couldn’t resolve swiftly.
+Customers with higher-end plans also receive premium support tailored to their specific requirements.